WeVideo Education Ambassadors

 Jennifer Eggert works with staff and students to create meaningful and authentic experiences to transform learning.
 Her passions include student voice, choice, and creativity.
 In 2017, she was honored with the Golden Apple Award for Excellence in Teaching and continues to mentor preservice teachers for the non-profit organization.

 Jennifer Leban is a 2020 IL State Teacher of the Year Finalist and 2019-20 Teach Plus Illinois Teaching Policy Fellow.
-A National Board Certified Teacher, Jennifer teaches creative technology and visual arts classes at Sandburg Middle School in Elmhurst, IL.
+A National Board Certified Teacher, Jennifer teaches technology and is a library media specialist at Jefferson Elementary School in Elmhurst, IL.
 Jennifer is a member of the LAX18 Google Certified Innovator cohort.
 Her Innovator project, called Reset EDU, is a YouTube channel that strives to motivate, empower, and inspire teachers to embrace new ideas for learning and teaching.

 English, AVID & Reading Teacher, Emerson Jr. High School Davis, California